-A major shake-up of the laws covering data protection in the UK comes into force on 25 May.
+A major shake-up of the laws covering data protection in the UK came into force on 25 May 2018.

-The General Data Protection Regulations (or GDPR for short) is a EU-wide legal framework and in Britain it will replace the Data Protection Act 1998.
+The General Data Protection Regulations (or GDPR for short) is a EU-wide legal framework and in Britain it replaced the Data Protection Act 1998.

-At Reynolds Parry Jones Solicitors, we understand that businesses are likely to have many questions about what the GDPR means for them and how it will affect the way they use and store data.
+At Reynolds Parry Jones Solicitors, we understand that businesses may have questions about what the GDPR means for them and how it affects the way they use and store data.

-The penalties for failing to comply with the new legislation are severe, so it is imperative that businesses understand their obligations and make all necessary preparations ahead of the start date.
+The penalties for failing to comply with the legislation are severe, so it is imperative that businesses understand their obligations and take action where necessary.

 We can advise on: